realivanivani/realivanivani.github.io/_posts/2025-03-02-bash-commandline-ssh.md

 ### 🔧 Command-Line Power Tools

 These tools are indispensable for data engineering, systems maintenance, and data migration.
+I used them regularly to check on the running simulations and monitor their size and disk usage.

 #### `find`: Recursively locate files with filters